Sobriety Checkpoint Answers from a DUI Lawyer

 - Do you have the right to resist arrest?

 No. If you are arrested, resisting an officer can only hurt your case.
 Even if you believe the arrest is unfair, it is important that you remain calm.
-If your license is taken upon arrest, you have 10 business days to file for a hearing to contest it, so it is important to hire counsel immediately.
+If your license is taken upon arrest, you have 30 days to file for a hearing to contest it, so it is important to hire counsel immediately.

 If you are arrested for driving under the influence, we at Schiavone Law Group understand it is a serious, life changing event and work hard to uphold your rights.